clux/modul8/docs/api.md

 - `require('$')` and `require('jQuery')` would both resolve whereas above only `require('jQuery')` would.

-## Registering a Compile-to-JS Language
+## CoffeeScript and Compile-to-JS Languages

 It is possible to extend the parsers capabilities by sending the extension and compiler down to modul8.
-For instance, registering Coffee-Script (if it wasn't already done automatically) would be done like this
+For instance, registering Coffee-Script (is done like this:

     var coffee = require('coffee-script');
     modul8('./client/app.js')
-      .register('.coffee', function(code, bare){
+      .register('.coffee', function (code, bare){
-        coffee.compile(code, {bare:bare})
+        coffee.compile(code, {bare: bare})
       })
       .compile('./out.js');

 Note the boolean `bare` option is to let modul8 fine tune when it is necessary to include the safety wrapper - if the compile to language includes one by default.

 CoffeeScript uses a safety wrapper by default, but it is irrelevant for application code as we define-wrap each file in a function anyway.
-However, if you included library code written in CoffeeScript, then modul8 will call the compile function with bare:false.
+However, if you included library code written in CoffeeScript, then modul8 will call the compile function with bare = false.

 You should implement the bare compilation option if your language supports it, as an optimization (less function wrapping for app code).
 If your code already contains wrapper, or if your language always safety-wraps, then this is fine too.